Satyam/firmata-http-bridge/README.md

 * `*.js`: Plain JavaScript executable files.
 These are the only ones needed in a production environment.
 * `*.js.map`: Map files used in debugging to associate each line in the `*.js` files to the original source code in the `*.ts` files.
 Debuggers handle this automatically.
 They are not required in a production environment.
 * `*.d.ts`: type declaration files, they contain the type declarations extracted from the original `*.ts` without the actual code, which is now in the `*.js` files.
-IDEs like VSCode use these files to provide code hints and type checking on the fly while using these files.
+IDEs like VSCode use these files to provide code hints and type checking on the fly while editing.

-It will also add a few files to the `public/` folder, which are the non-TypeScript versions of their namesakes, with a `.js` extension instead of the `.ts` extension of TypeScript files.
-If the original files feel cumbersome, these two are plain JavaScript.
-There will also be files with `.d.ts` extensions where all the type declarations get extracted.
+If the original TypeScript files feel cumbersome, the `dist/*.js` files are plain JavaScript.

 ### Execute

+Please check the [configuration options](#configuration) before executing.

-Once installed and compiled, you may run the package in node with:
+Once installed and compiled, as indicated the sections above, you may run the package in node with:

 ```
 node .